AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

 - **`scripts`**
     - You can save any scripts (e.g., `.R`, `.py`, or `.sh`) that you write for your analysis module in this folder.
     - If you choose, you can also save any notebooks (e.g., R Markdown or Jupyter) files in this folder too.
-    Or, depending on the goals of your analysis module, you may prefer to save notebooks in the top-level of the analysis module folder.
+    Or, depending on the goals of your analysis module, you may prefer to save notebooks in the root of the analysis module folder.
 - **`results`**
     - Any result files (e.g., TSV files) that your code produces should be saved to this `results` folder.
     - Git will ignore the contents of this folder, _except_ for its `README.md` file, which you can use to document the results files themselves.